Characteristics and prevalence of fake social media profiles with AI-generated faces: Characterization of TwitterGAN

 \item[``Verification.'']

 Under Musk's management, the acquisition of a blue checkmark no longer requires going through a verification process.
 Instead, any account willing to pay a premium fee can obtain the mark to increase its perceived legitimacy.
-This strategy is relatively rare among \dataset{TwitterGAN} accounts, possibly due to the associated cost.
-We only noticed the 11 accounts in \dataset{blue\_check} adopting this strategy briefly.
+This strategy is not very common among \dataset{TwitterGAN} accounts, possibly due to the associated cost.
+Only the 11 accounts in \dataset{blue\_check} and 44 accounts in \dataset{chatgpt} adopted this strategy.

 \end{description}